 5.3.1.2.1 AI/ML inference emulation

-After an ML entity is trained, validation is done to ensure the training process is completed successfully.
-Typically, validation is done by preserving part of the training data set and using it after training to check whether the ML entity has been trained correctly or not.
-However, even after the ML entity is validated during development, inference emulation is necessary to check if the ML entity containing the ML entity is working correctly under certain runtime context or using certain inference emulation data set.
+After an ML model is trained, validation is done to ensure the training process is completed successfully.
+Typically, validation is done by preserving part of the training data set and using it after training to check whether the ML model has been trained correctly or not.
+However, even after the ML model is validated during development, inference emulation is necessary to check if the ML model containing the ML model is working correctly under certain runtime context or using certain inference emulation data set.
 In principle, the two operations are similar on a functional level, where both of them check the ML performance against given context or data to ensure the ML functionality is functioning correctly.
-But inference emulation involves interaction with third parties, e.g. the operators who use the ML entity or third-party systems that may rely on the results computed by the ML entity.
+But inference emulation involves interaction with third parties, e.g. the operators who use the ML model or third-party systems that may rely on the results computed by the ML model.
 For these reasons, it is necessary to support inference emulation, specifically to support means:

 - For a given MnS consumer to request for a specific AI/ML capability to be executed in ML inference emulator environment.